-- Convert a screaming frog Scan into an XML sitemap, measure algorithm changes and their impact with ga/adobe data, generate custom cars with position curves, or quickly convert keywords from the search console into product groups with branded/unbranded or products, excel is invaluable.
+- Convert a screaming frog Scan into an XML sitemap, measure algorithm changes and their impact with ga/Adobe data, generate custom cars with position curves, or quickly convert keywords from the search console into product groups with branded/unbranded products, excel is invaluable.

 These days, using Excel isn’t enough.
 A truly integrated SEO professional will be able to create toolbars in data study.
 Use various APIs to extract more data (search console, google NLP, beacons, AdWords, various tools, etc.).
 And understand basic data to do great things with this data.

-Both R and python and the tableau are worth mentioning.
+Both R and Python and the tableau are worth mentioning.
 Also in this category, there is mathematics!
-I still see so many correlation studies and statistical analyzes that they don’t really tell what the author thinks.
+I still see so many correlation studies and statistical analyses that they don’t really tell what the author thinks.
 A good example: examining clicks each month during a pandemic can tell a different story than examining CTRS over the same period as demand fluctuates due to external forces.